marchaos/jest-mock-extended/README.md

 ## Features
 - Provides complete Typescript type safety for interfaces, argument types and return types
-- Ability to mock any interface or oject
+- Ability to mock any interface or object
 - calledWith() extension to provide argument specific expectations, which works for objects of functions.
 - Extensive Matcher API
 - Familiar Jest like API